iceterminal/vetswhocode/README.md

 ## TODO

-X.	Create sample page for "About me" from the tutorial from Shaye Howl.
+Done	Create sample page for "About me" from the tutorial from Shaye Howl.
 	Created 3 pages linked together for fun.
 	I was bored at work. :)

-X. 	Add text entry (input and textarea) into contact.html page.
+Done 	Add text entry (input and textarea) into contact.html page.

 3. Add javascript to save data submitted (text file, db, etc.)